October 2017 Assistant Principal's Message

 Fall is here and with it brings cooler weather and color changes.
 Middle school aged children are also changing.
 They often feel as though they are adults and do not need us.
 It is still very important that we are very visible in their lives and may even need to snoop a little more to keep them safe and help them through the times they are going through.
 The following tips will provide suggestions on how to help your child succeed here at West and through their teenage years.

-Contact teachers periodically.
+- Contact teachers periodically & check Parent Connect.
 Find out what your child should be learning, how they are progressing, and how you can help.
 Be a full partner in your child's education.
+If you need help with Parent Connect, contact my office.

 BIG school news: